 Oakmead Youth Club, Duck Lane, West Howe, Bournemouth

 Oakmead Youth Club utilised a hall and club room within Oakmead school.
 In the 1960s the school was home to a very successful brass band that won many awards in its lifetime.
-It disbanded in the early 2012 when the school became an Academy.
+The band disbanded in early 2012 when the school became an Academy.

 Pokesdown Youth Club, Stourvale Road, Bournemouth

-Pokesdown Youth Club became infamous for a mass fainting in 1968 when The Mystic Tangent allowed a gang of young club members into their small rehearsal room.
-Apparently the combination of loud music, strobe lighting and the excessive heat caused a small number of the teenagers to collapse with half a dozen girls needing hospital treatment.
+Pokesdown Youth Club became infamous for a mass fainting in 1968 at a gig by The Mystic Tangent.
+Apparently the combination of loud music, strobe lighting and the excessive heat caused a small number of the teenagers to collapse, with half a dozen girls needing hospital treatment.
 The story spread far and wide and attracted the attention of the national dailies.

 Somerford Youth Club, Bingham Road, Christchurch